jesperolsson-se/cogniation/README.md

 a web service, thus making the treatment easily accessible and the patient more independent.

+# Use cases

+## Patient independence

+Andrew is a stroke patient suffering reduced cognitive capacity and is in need of rehabilitation.
+Being aware of these limitations, he thinks of himself as "dumb" and feels embarrassed and vulnerable.
+Because of this, Andrew is reluctant to ask his family for help in administrating his exercises. _Cogniation_ would give Andrew the amount of privacy and control he needs to keep pace with his treatment.

 # Usage

 Start by installing Cogniation through Maven.